Skip to main content

 PayFields - Digital Wallet Payments

 With the PayFields embedded payment option, Merchants can seamlessly accept Apple Pay and Google Pay payments from cardholders' digital wallets and mobile payment devices.
-This integration enhances the user experience by offering more ways for customers to pay and ensures a smooth and secure payment process that takes seconds.
+This integration enhances the user experience by offering more ways for customers to pay.
+It also ensures a smooth and secure payment process that takes seconds to complete.

-Setting Up Apple Pay and Google Pay with PayFields
+Setting Up Apple Pay & Google Pay with PayFields

 To enable Apple Pay and Google Pay on your platform using PayFields, follow these setup steps as outlined in the current PayFields guide:

-1. Register with Apple Pay and Google Pay: Begin by registering your business with Apple Pay and Google Pay to gain access to their respective payment services.
+1. Register with Apple Pay: Begin by registering your Merchants with Apple Pay to gain access to the payment service.

-2. Integrate PayFields to the Payment Webpage: Incorporate PayFields into your application or website to enable the acceptance of Apple Pay and Google Pay payments.
+1. Integrate PayFields to the payment webpage: Incorporate PayFields into your application or website to enable the acceptance of Apple Pay and Google Pay payments.

-3. Configure Digital Wallet Payment Options: Configure the PayFields payment options to include Apple Pay and Google Pay as accepted methods.
+2. Configure digital wallet payment options: Configure the PayFields payment options to include Apple Pay and Google Pay as accepted methods.

-Next, if you haven’t already, you’ll need to configure the basic PayFields library to integrate it into your payment or checkout webpage.
+To get started, you'll need to set up the foundational PayFields library for seamless integration into your payment or checkout webpage.

-To see the steps to set up a basic PayFields instance on your webpage, visit the PayFields Developer Guide.
+Visit the PayFields Developer Guide to learn how to set up a basic PayFields instance on your webpage.

 Configure Digital Wallet Payment Options